lucaspompeun/smaps/README.md

 # smaps
-An assembly improvement tool based on gc bias reduction and extends contigs with unmapped reads
+A web tool to extends contigs to reduce gaps with unmapped reads